ethz-asl/eclipsify/README.md

 ### Examples
-In order to create eclipse project files for a ros package called **my_pkg** that lives in a catkin workspace then do the following:
+In order to create eclipse project files for a ros package called **my_pkg** that lives in a catkin do the following:

-- CD into the top level directory of your workspace
+- `cd` into the top level directory of your **catkin workspace**

-- Run eclipsify
+- Run **eclipsify** to generate Eclipse project files by performing one of the following alternatives:
+  1. Project files in catkin devel-space:
       ```
       eclipsify my_pkg
       ```
-    This is the default case and the generated project files go into **\<catkin workspace>/devel/share/my_pkg/eclipse/** and the my_pkg source folder gets linked into the project.
+      The generated project files go into **\<catkin workspace>/devel/share/my_pkg/eclipse/** and the my_pkg source folder gets linked into the project.

-  At this point you can import the project into [Eclipse CDT](https://www.eclipse.org/cdt/) by browsing to the project files directory just created from the **Import** window in eclipse.
-  Make sure to select the "Existing Project into Workspace" option under the "General" category shown in the **Import** window.

-- Alternatively, you can run this command from your workspace root directory:
+  2. Other separate project files folder (e.g. `project`):

+      This options is useful if you'd like to keep IDE project files outside of your tracked repository directories and the catkin devel-space.
       ```
       eclipsify my_pkg -O project/my_pkg
       ```

-  This will create the eclipse project files in the **\<catkin workspace>/project/my_pkg**.
-This options is useful if you'd like to keep IDE project files outside of your tracked repository directories.
+      This will create the eclipse project files in the **\<catkin workspace>/project/my_pkg** and also link it to my_pkg source folder.

- - Another option is the following:
+  3. In-source option (required by **EGit**):
       ```
       eclipsify -s my_pkg
       ```
       In this case the generated project files go into the source folder of my_pkg (e.g. src/my_pkg).
-And no linked folder gets created.
+      Currently EGit (Eclipse's git plugin) requires the project files to reside within the src folder under git's version control.
+      To mitigate the problem of accidentally committed project files, a [global git ignore file](https://help.github.com/articles/ignoring-files/#create-a-global-gitignore) is an interesting option.
+      For example with the following content:
+      ```
+      # Ignore Eclipse project files
+      .project
+      .settings/
+      ## Eclipse CDT
+      .cproject
+      .csettings/
+      ## Eclipse pydev
+      .pydevproject
+      ## TeXlipse
+      .texlipse
+      ```
+- **Import** into an Eclipse workspace through one of the following alternatives:

+  1. Import the project by browsing to the project files directory just created from the **Import** window in eclipse.
+  Make sure to select the "Existing Project into Workspace" option under the "General" category shown in the **Import** window.

+  2. **EGit** option (assuming my_pkg being under git version control):
+      - **Add** the my_pkg source folder as git repository to the Eclipse workspace using EGit
+      - Right click on the repository and select **Improt Projects...**